How to Spot Sneaky and Dangerous Phishing Emails

 Of course, other scam attempts, such as outright blackmail, will always come with a sense of urgency.
 But those trying to establish confidence and, therefore, legitimacy will usually adopt the disguise of a known brand, such as Amazon.
 For businesses, there are numerous fake emails pretending to be sent from government tax departments.

-It pretends to be a world-famous brand
+4. The Email pretends to be a world-famous brand

 Speaking of big names, the top-ten brands phishers used as a disguise in 2020 were: